Moon British Columbia

 Recommendations for the top sights, recreation, entertainment, hotels, and food in:

-- Vancouver Island including Victoria and Vicinity, Southern Gulf Islands, Nanaimo and Vicinity, Highway 4 to the West Coast, Tofino, Oceanside, Comox Valley, and Northern Vancouver Island
+- Victoria and Vancouver Island including the Vicinity of Victoria, Southern Gulf Islands, Nanaimo and Vicinity, Highway 4 to the West Coast, Tofino, Oceanside, Comox Valley, and Northern Vancouver Island

 - Okanagan Valley including Osoyoos and Vicinity, Penticton, Kelowna, Vernon and Vicinity